-We are committed to the principle of equal opportunities in employment.
-We are opposed to any form of less favourable treatment or financial reward through direct or indirect discrimination, harassment or victimisation to employees or job applicants on the grounds of race, religious beliefs, political beliefs, political opinions, creed, colour, ethnic origin, nationality, marital/parental status, sex, sexual orientation or disability and to any form of less favourable treatment on the grounds of handicap or age.
+We are committed to the principle of equal opportunity in employment.
+We are opposed to any form of less favorable treatment or financial reward through direct or indirect discrimination, harassment or victimization to employees or job applicants on the grounds of race, religious beliefs, political beliefs, political opinions, creed, colour, ethnic origin, nationality, marital/parental status, sex, sexual orientation or disability and to any form of less favorable treatment on the grounds of handicap or age.

 We recognise our obligations (as below) under the Sex Discrimination Act, The Equal Pay Act, Article 119 of the Treaty of Rome, The Race Relations Act, The Employment Equality (Sexual Orientation) Regulations 2003 and The Employment Equality (Religion or Beliefs) Regulations 2003, the Employment Equality (Age) Regulations 2006, and the codes of practice published by the Equal Opportunities Commission, the Commission for Racial Equality and the European Commission.

 We do not tolerate: